The Teton River ALE | Photo: Vital Ground Foundation

 Teton River ALE Project

-This large family ranch is located on the southern edge of Choteau, Montana.
-The Rocky Mountain Front, where the eastern slopes of the Rocky Mountains meet the plains, is what the Blackfeet tribe calls “the backbone of the world.”
-It is the only area in the Lower 48 states where grizzly bears still roam the plains.
 There has been significant conservation of private land in the foothills of the mountains where this land protection project is located.
 The Teton River ALE is east of Highway 89 and about 20 miles from the mountains.
-As grizzly bears expand further onto the plains, they are increasingly traveling through the project area along the riparian corridors and this project will keep a large ranch intact, securing these valuable travel corridors for grizzlies and other wide-ranging wildlife species by protecting five miles of the Teton River and two miles of Spring Creek.
+As grizzly bears expand further onto the plains, they are increasingly traveling through the project area along the riparian corridors and this project will secure these valuable travel corridors for grizzlies and other wide-ranging wildlife species by protecting five miles of the Teton River and two miles of Spring Creek.

 In 2018, Vital Ground worked with more than 60 biologists to identify and prioritize the most important landscapes for grizzly bear habitat protection and connectivity and identified the Teton River ALE project area as a high priority for conservation.
 The project area includes 2,740 acres of important farmland, including prime soils of statewide importance.
 Because the project is comprised of 20 individual parcels, the Teton River ALE project area has an extremely high threat of conversion to housing development.